-On November 18,2020 Houston City Council unanimously approved a two year agreement with Locke Lord LLP for state lobbying services for the City of Houston.
+On November 9, 2022 Houston City Council voted 16 to 1 to approve a two year agreement with Locke Lord LLP for state lobbying services for the City of Houston.
 The maximum spending authority for the agreement is $757,000.00.

 The scope of work requires the contractor to work with the Government Relations office to provide lobbying services for proactive legislation, adverse legislation, filed legislation, and general services.

 Specifically, the Contractor’s services shall include the following:

 - Develop and execute a government relations plan of action to lobby the state legislature and work with elected officials and state agencies on legislation identified by the City,

 - Represent the interests of the City at the state level in seeking, supporting or opposing legislation, rules, regulations, policies and programs that may affect the City, including drafting proposed legislation and amendments; identifying sponsors of legislation and amendments; and lobbying the passage or defeat of legislation and amendments, and

 - Engage subcontractors to be part of the lobby team, and pay, manage and direct the subcontractors during the 87th Legislature, Regular Session; and Government relations services

 General City Federal Lobby Contract

 On July 18, 2018, Houston City Council approved a two year agreement with Akin Gump Strauss Hauer & Feld LLP (“Akin Gump”), with an additional one year option, to advocate for the City before the United States Congress and Federal agencies.
 The maximum spending authority for the agreement is $744,000.

 On June 30, 2021, the contract was extended for an additional one year term, increasing the maximum spending authority to $992,000.